 Introduction 1

-Methods 2
+Methods .
+2

-Results
+Results .
+4

 Table 1.
-Percentage of Inpatient Injury Discharges with an Injury E Code 4
+Percentage of Inpatient Injury Discharges with an Injury E Code .
+4

-Table 2.
-Number of Inpatient Injury Discharges in the United States Reported with

-Nonspecific E Codes 6
+Nonspecific E Codes .
+6

 Table 3.
-Percentage of ED Visits for Injury with an Injury E Code 7
+Percentage of ED Visits for Injury with an Injury E Code .
+7

 Table 4.
 Number of ED Visits for Injury in the United States Reported with Nonspecific E

-Codes 3
+Codes .
+9

-Appendix 1.
-HCUP Partners Э
+Appendix 1 HCUP Partners 10